 Here’s some buffet secrets:

 Buffets will give you oval plates that seem large, but since you don’t use plates like these at home, you aren’t always aware that they’re smaller.
-When you’ve filled one up twice, you probably still aren’t caught up to just one dinner plate from home.
+When you’ve filled one up twice, you may not have even caught up to just one dinner plate from home.

 Buffets love for you to drink sodas.
 Those fizzy bubbles tend to fill you up and make you eat less food.
 And besides, sodas are cheap!
 To make you drink even more, a buffet will over season many foods so you get and stay thirsty.